 After a season of prayer and seeking guidance from the Lord, Scott Free and his wife confirmed the call to provide a home for those who attend City Taker events but are not connected to a church by planting a church!
 There has always been the need to point people to a nucleus where they can follow-up interest, join, grow and receive additional help and services.

 With the growth of City Takers, discipleship has been difficult to scale to large groups such as the hundreds we work with today.
 A weekly gathering will provide the discipleship, belonging and community our members long for and a base to train and propel more City Takers to reach the city through outreach and evangelism.

 After 12 years of providing consistent service and evangelism in Atlanta, it is time to keep momentum and sustain growth by adding a weekly service.
 For the last 20 years, Crossover Church in Tampa, FL has been a model for urban church ministry.
 CityTakers and Crossover Church have a long relationship and share core DNA and values when it comes to urban ministry, outreach, excellence and the arts.
 Crossover Church has agreed to share their resources, knowledge and experience with CityTakers in order to plant Crossover Church ATL using their proven systems and approaches to urban church planting.

 CROSSOVER CHURCH ATLANTA

 Starting July 2019, CityTakers began weekly services for Crossover Church ATL, our new inner city church plant.
 We host church services on the campus of our new headquarters on the westside of Atlanta located at 1300 Joseph E. Boone Blvd.
 Atlanta, 30314.
-On campus services are held on Sundays at 10:45 am and online at 12:30pm & 10:00pm.
+Both campus and online services are held on Sundays at 10:45 am.
 We also host a midweek study online on Wednesdays at 8pm.
 We are a missional church with a presence in our community and a heart for the marginalized.